NiYuan224/draft-ni-batch-authorization-delegation/draft-ni-batch-authorization-delegation.md

 *  Actor token as defined in {{RFC8693}}.

 Figure 4 shows a token exchange request initiated by the Flight-Agent.
 In this request, the Flight-Agent provides the received Batch Token from Figure 3 as the `subject_token`.
-To satisfy the requirement for client authentication, the Flight-Agent provides its own identity token as an `actor_token` (detailed in Figure 5).
+To satisfy the requirement for client authentication, the Flight-Agent provides its own identity token as an `actor_token`.

 ~~~
  POST /as/token.oauth2 HTTP/1.1